Quick Guide to Common Wine Varietals and Types

 Frascati

 An Italian fruity, golden white wine, may be dry to sweet.
-If there is a wine that is synonymous with Rome, it is Frascati.
 This wine has been produced in the countryside around Rome for almost two thousand years.
 The Romans referred to it as the Golden Wine both for its color and its value.
 It has become embedded in the cultural and economic traditions of the city.
 Frascati is often a blend of several indigenous varietals, including Malvasia, Bellone, Trebbiano, and Greco.

 French Chardonnay